gmaretsky/diamond_dynamics_tool/README.md

 ## Purpose

-This project is part of the Diamond Dynamics framework, focused on understanding performance as a dynamic system rather than a static outcome.
+This project is part of Diamond Dynamics, which focuses on understanding performance as a dynamic system rather than a static outcome.